nightshade427/activerecord-jdbcdbf-adapter/README.txt

 == CONFIGURATION:

-Until this is made into a gem. place into vendor directory and add it to loadpath in environment.rb

-config.load_paths += %W( #{Rails.root}/vendor/activerecord-jdbcdbf-adapter/lib )

 * adapter: jdbcdbf
 * driver: Java Class for DBF JDBC Driver
 * url: url the driver needs to load the DBF databases (You can add